rlkamalapurkar/ipopt_mex/README.md

 ```
 **(replace `/usr/lib/x86_64-linux-gnu/` by the appropriate standard library path if needed).**

-The complete toolbox with MUMPS and HSL linear solvers should now be in `$DIR\ipopt_mex\src\install`.
+The complete toolbox with MUMPS and HSL linear solvers should now be in `$DIR\install`.
 The toolbox should be portable to any Linux computer.
 As long as the directory `$DIR\install\lib` is on your MATLAB path, Ipopt should work.